back to latest articles

 It is the design of how humans coexist with increasingly autonomous digital financial systems and how institutions choose to distribute power between human judgment and algorithmic optimization.

-In the coming decade, there will be a strong temptation to delegate UX strategy to AI.
+But in the coming decade, there will be a strong temptation to delegate UX strategy to AI.
 To let models generate product roadmaps.
 To let algorithms decide which financial problems matter.
 To optimize for data instead of human need.

 This is where most institutions will fail.